 If you’re worried that your boyfriend or girlfriend could yell, scream or get violent, call them on the phone.
 Tell them to meet in a public place, like a shopping centre or in a cafe.

 With the help of friends or family if possible, organise for somewhere else to stay.
 Pack up your things and move out.

 - Explain why you are breaking up with them.

 - Don’t try to explain your reasons for breaking up more than once.
 There is nothing you can say that will make your ex happy about the break up.

 After you’ve done it

 - It’s ok to cry, feel down, get mad, feel relief, or feel embarrassed – they’re all normal feelings.

-- Break-ups can be hard on both people.
-Just because you’re ending the relationship doesn’t mean you don’t still have feelings for your ex.
-But you’re not the best person to support them through this – their friends could help them, or they could talk to a counselling service.
+- Break-ups can be really hard on both people.
+Just because you’re ending the relationship doesn’t mean you don’t still have feelings for your ex — and it’s hard to see your ex hurting.

 - Talk about your feelings with friends, family or in a diary.